sanjeevbhusal/100-Days-Of-DevOps/devops-overview/ReadMe.md

 <br>

-DevOps engineering is absolutely crucial for a organization to ensure delivery of high quality applications.
+DevOps engineering is absolutely crucial for a organization to ensure delivery of high quality applications **faster**.

 Without having a strong idea of all 3 pillars, your application might face multiple issues resulting in the end user being disappointed.

 There is no fixed answer for whether you need 1, 2 or 3 pillars of devops engineering.
-Mostly, as the product’s size grows, you will feel the need for investing in DevOps Engineering. --> -->
+Mostly, as the product’s size grows, you will feel the need for investing in DevOps Engineering.